Priyanshu08-boop/Todo-List/README.md

 # Todo-List
-This is a project based on Web Developement
+This is a project based on Web Developement.